Reading Time: 10 minutes

 - Psilocybin mushrooms are illegal in most countries, but psilocybin truffles remain legal in the Netherlands.
 This legal loophole allows retreats like those at Essence Institute to operate with full transparency and professional standards.

 - Amanita muscaria is legal in many regions (such as the US and parts of Europe), but this legality often comes without regulation or guidance, increasing the risk of misuse.
 The legal status of Amanita muscaria and its compounds remains largely unregulated, as they are not scheduled under most international or U.S. laws.
+The Food and Drug Administration (FDA) does not currently oversee or regulate Amanita muscaria products, meaning there is no FDA approval or safety evaluation for these substances as dietary supplements or psychoactive products.
+Delayed enforcement by regulatory agencies has allowed unregulated Amanita muscaria products to proliferate in the market, increasing risks to consumers due to the lack of timely intervention.

 Magic Mushroom Retreats: Structure, Safety & Support